-Much excitement in Not Normal Towers this week when the Postman arrived as one of the packages he was a carrying contained samples of Crobar – aka the first product for sale in the UK made from…….drumroll……cricket flour.
-Yes that’s right, our first bug bar has arrived.
-Let the insect eating revolution begin.
+Much excitement in Not Normal Towers this week when the Postman arrived as one of the packages he was carrying contained samples of Crobar – aka the first product for sale in the UK made from…….drumroll……cricket flour.
+Yes, that’s right, our first bug bar has arrived.
+Let the insect-eating revolution begin.

-I would however defy you to tell this by looking at it out of the packet.
+I would, however, defy you to tell this by looking at it out of the packet.
 It looks like every other clean eating and paleo bar out there.
-There’s no stray wings, no lurking legs, not even a stray antenna to act like dental floss.
+There are no stray wings, no lurking legs, not even a stray antenna to act like dental floss.
 The reason is that it’s not made from whole insects but a finely milled cricket flour mixed with things like peanuts, dates, sultanas, sunflower seeds, goji berries and cacao to make a bar.

 I’ve explained before why we should be eating insects, but I did learn a few extra cricket specific facts from the Crobar team…like

-10g of crickets contain your daily dose of vitamin B12
+10g of crickets contains your daily dose of vitamin B12

 They have twice the iron of spinach

 I’m also strangely fascinated by the fact that the crickets used in the flour have, and I quote here ‘been fed a diet or organic nuts and seeds and fruits to give them a nutty flavour’ -blimey, they eat better than me – but the bars are super tasty so it works.

 As for nutrition, you’re looking at a smidge over 180 calories a bar, there’s between 10-13g of sugar (from fruit sources) and 10g of fat – mostly unsaturated, so not bad.